How Can Machine Learning Emulators Best Support Climate Science?: Introduction

+Closer collaboration could benefit both sides.
+For the climate science community, the advantages may seem particularly clear: machine learning emulators can substantially reduce computational costs \citep{doury2023regional} and even enable capabilities that are infeasible with physical models.
+Recent efforts, such as AIMIP Phase 1, are a promising first step in this direction \citep{henn2026aimip}.
 The machine learning community likewise has an interest in seeing its models used in real-world applications.
 Ultimately, increasing societal relevance gives these models a purpose.
-This view aligns with the philosophical idea of \textit{adequacy-for-purpose} \cite{parker2020model}, in which a model derives its meaning only from its suitability for a particular task and context, while abstract accuracy metrics alone are insufficient to judge its value.
+This view aligns with the philosophical idea of \textit{adequacy-for-purpose} \citep{parker2020model}, in which a model derives its meaning only from its suitability for a particular task and context, while abstract accuracy metrics alone are insufficient to judge its value.
 Closer interaction between emulator developers and users could also enable the creation of a feedback loop between emulators and physical simulations.
-By enabling large ensembles and sensitivity analyses, machine-learning models can identify regions where additional physical simulations would most effectively reduce uncertainty \citep{van2026rewiring}.
-These insights guide more targeted physical simulation efforts, which in turn provide improved training data for the emulators.
+For example, by enabling large ensembles and sensitivity analyses, machine-learning models can identify regions where additional physical simulations would most effectively reduce uncertainty \citep{van2026rewiring}.
+These insights could guide more targeted physical simulation efforts, which in turn provide improved training data for emulators.

-This paper aims to address the disconnect between the technical and applied communities.
-We first clarify how the term \textit{climate emulator} is understood in each field and then analyze the differing perspectives that shape how climate scientists and machine learning researchers approach emulation.
-Building on this, we present a practical tutorial that identifies synergies between the research fields and demonstrates how closer collaboration can be realized.
-Ultimately, we hope that this paper supports a more targeted development of machine learning-based emulators and consequently increases the uptake of these emulators in decision-making contexts.
+In this paper, we address the disconnect between the technical and applied communities.
+We first clarify how the term \textit{climate model emulator} is understood in each field and compare the perspectives that shape how climate scientists and machine learning researchers approach emulation.
+In \Cref{sec:development}, we establish a systematic framework for developing scientifically motivated, trustworthy, and accessible machine-learning emulators.
+Ultimately, we aim to support more targeted emulator development and simplify their uptake in decision-making contexts.